Wishing you knew more about Aboriginal culture? Search no more.

 Aboriginal people with disabilities are among the most disadvantaged in Australian society and often face multiple barriers to meaningful participation in the community, Damian Griffis, Executive Officer of the First Peoples Disability Network, says.

-In its 2015 Survey of Disability, Ageing and Carers the Australian Bureau of Statistics found that about 24% of Aboriginal people living in households experienced disability, compared to 17.5% in non-Aboriginal households.
+In its 2015 Survey of Disability, Ageing and Carers the Australian Bureau of Statistics (ABS) found that about 24% of Aboriginal people living in households experienced disability, compared to 17.5% in non-Aboriginal households.
 By 2018–19 that figure had risen to 27%.
 The survey excludes excludes nursing homes, cared-accommodation and Aboriginal people living in very remote areas and discrete communities, so the absolute percentage might be much higher.

 In its survey, the ABS grouped disabilities into categories depending on whether the disability related to functioning of the mind or the senses, or to anatomy or physiology.